elisawarner/Google_Scholar_Comparator/README.md

 * Adds every unique entry into a database of publications.
 Two databases are created:
   1. A database of search terms
   2. A database of publications, with a foreign key connected to search terms
-* Returns a csv-format of results for each search term (*e.g. if you typed* Memristors, ebola virus, reduced order models, hepatocellular carcinoma, HIV *you will see five files: MEMRISTORS.csv, EBOLA VIRUS.csv, REDUCED ORDER MODELS.csv, HEPATOCELLULAR CARCINOMA.csv, HIV.csv, with 50 search entries each*)
+* Returns a csv-format of results for each search term (*e.g. if you typed* Memristors, ebola virus, reduced order models, hepatocellular carcinoma, HIV *you will see five files: MEMRISTORS.csv, EBOLA VIRUS.csv, REDUCED ORDER MODELS.csv, HEPATOCELLULAR CARCINOMA.csv, HIV.csv, with 50 results each*)

 ### Program Requirements:
 * **You must use a Mac computer** (*Backend was changed to tkAgg.
 Should work in Windows too but not tested*)